 White Studio designed a new visual identity system for the city of Porto.
 They used the blue from the city’s colored and patterned tiles and used it to communicate stories of the city.

 The business card for Louisville interior design company Bella Casa pays homage to the city’s Victorian homes and French influence.
-These feminine, nostalgic and sentimental attributes are visually communicated through the choice of purple.
+This feminine, nostalgic and sentimental attributes are visually communicated through the choice of purple.

 Tips: Use caution with brown as it can remind people of dirt.
-On the other hand it’s also great to cover up dirt if the product you’re branding has anything to do with soil, dirt or mud.
+On the other hand, it’s also great to cover up dirt if the product you’re branding has anything to do with soil, dirt, or mud.